MicrosoftDocs/learn/learn-pr/dot-net-maui/separate-ui-and-logic-with-data-binding/includes/2-compare-event-and-data-bound.md

 You can spot the properties that are data bound, they use the XAML extension syntax `{Binding ...}` for the value of the property.
 Don't worry about the specifics yet, that is covered later in this module.

-The same three controls are declared in the XAML, but none of them are named, as a name isn't required.
+The same three controls are declared in the XAML, but none of them are named, as a name isn't required:

 - `Entry` control: